Kyagara/VSTweaks/README.md

 ## Known Issues

-- Using `/tp` does not set a previous location for the `/back` command yet.
+- Using the vanilla `/tp` command does not set a previous location for the `/back` command.
-- `/back` might not work as expected before using `/tpp`, `/home`, teleport to waypoint by clicking or dying for the first time.
+- `/back` might not work as expected before having set a previous position for the first time (using `/tpp`, `/home`, teleport to waypoint by clicking or dying).